 The legal basis for processing special category data is on the basis that it is in the substantial public interest and is necessary for statistical purposes to monitor equality of opportunity in accordance with the Equality Act.

-The legal basis for processing the use of photographs and marketing communications is Consent.
+The legal basis for processing the use of photographs is consent and marketing communications is Legitimate Interest.

-We do not process any data without explicit consent from the parent/guardian for children aged 16 and under who are still in compulsory education.
+We do not process any data without explicit agreement from the parent/guardian for children aged 16 and under who are still in compulsory education.

 How will First Campus process the data